 There are many options out there, such as social media marketing, native, push advertising, and so on.

-So if you want to make money online, you should consider paid adverts for your business.
+So, if you want to make money online, you should consider paying for adverts for your business.

 Slow Website Speed